janoleko/EagleHMM/Notes.md

   * State 3: Resting
   * State 4: Flapping flight?

+## 4 state HMM with covariates
+* covariate temperature
+* AIC and BIC lower
+* individual likelihood computed for every day (as we only have data between sunset and sunrise)

 ## Todo
 * Likelihood umschreiben --> jeweils Schleife über Tage
 * Was machen (day Variable ist kacke)?